The search for a job is usually a long and arduous process. It requires patience, grit, and most importantly, a plan to organize your job search.

-Using this continuously-refined information will help you focus your job search on the positions that you’re most likely to be heavily considered for.
-Of course, refining your search in this manner will make your search more specific and, therefore, more efficient.
+Using this continuously-refined information will help you focus your job search on the positions that you're most likely to be seriously considered for.
+Refining your search in this manner will make your search more specific and, therefore, more efficient.

 For each application, there is specific and pertinent information relevant to the listing.
 Having this information available and easy to access will greatly help you in the interview process.

 So, make it easy on yourself.
 Organize the listing information from every place you've applied to.
 We'll show you how below.

 What if you get a call from a listing you applied for two months ago?

 No problem!
 Go through your files and find the listing; it will be like you just applied yesterday!

 Think about what opportunities you're looking for.

 Specifically, think about what your ideal job would be.
 Think about what kind of job you would be willing to take even if less than ideal.